When it comes to property value, everyone seems to have an opinion. But if you’re looking to borrow, the only opinion that matters is your bank’s.

 As a general rule, the banks will always want to know the value of the property they’re lending against.

-If you’re buying a standard bread and butter home that’s considered low risk, some lender may just require a desktop valuation or automated valuation.
+If you’re buying a standard bread-and-butter home that’s considered low risk, some lenders may require just a desktop valuation or automated valuation.

-- You’re borrowing 80% of the property value or lower
+- You’re borrowing 80% of the property value or less

 - You’re borrowing to buy a property